-The pending acknowledge state is persisted to the pending acknowledge log (cursor ledger).
-A new broker can restore the state from the pending acknowledge log to ensure the acknowledgement is not lost.
+The pending acknowledge state is persisted in the pending acknowledge log (cursor ledger).
+A new broker can restore the state from the pending acknowledge log to ensure the acknowledgment is not lost.

 At a high level, the data flow can be split into several steps: